Mariners’ Manny Acta remains mindful of Latin minor-leaguers’ plight amid coronavirus outbreak

 Manny Acta is trying to make the most of his shelter-in-place situation that we are all seemingly living in during the coronavirus pandemic.

 The Mariners’ third-base coach tries to exercise when he can, embraces time with his wife Cindy, having meals and “wearing out” Netflix and Amazon Prime Video.
 He’s also rediscovered his love of books, reading at least an hour each day.
-The current novel is an English translation of “One Years of Solitude” by Gabriel Garcia Marquez — a favorite author.
+The current novel is an English translation of “One Hundred Years of Solitude” by Gabriel Garcia Marquez — a favorite author.

 “This is helping me and telling me that I’m probably going to be OK when I retire,” he said.

 But baseball is still the priority.
-Part of his daily work, like other Mariners coaches, is to check in on a specific group of players via Zoom or phone call.
+Part of his daily work, as other Mariners coaches, is to check in on a specific group of players via Zoom or phone call.
 It’s a plan implanted by manager Scott Servais.

-“It’s working great,” he said.
+“It’s working great,” Acta said.
 “The main thing was Scott and our front office made us talk to them.
 There’s no such thing as just texting or talking to them through social media.
 I’m able to talk to these guys, find out how their families are doing, what they’re up to and what kind of physical shape they’re keeping themselves in, what have they heard, what have I heard.”

-Acta, a native of the Dominican Republic, also is the vice president and general manager of the Estrellas Orientales in the Dominican Winter League.
+Acta, a native of the Dominican Republic, also is the vice-president and general manager of the Estrellas Orientales in the Dominican Winter League.
 He’s aware of the uncertainties facing Latin players in MLB organizations, particularly minor-leaguers.

 “A lot of those guys had to go back home, which is probably a tougher situation than being here in the states,” he said.

-For many players from Venezuela, they can’t return to their native country due to coronavirus concerns, and political and civil strife within the country.
+For many players from Venezuela, they can’t return to their native country due to coronavirus concerns, as well as political and civil strife within the country.
 The Mariners have a handful of Venezuelan minor-league players who are being housed in Arizona.
 They can’t go to the team’s academy in the Dominican Republic, which is shut down, and the risk of returning home is too great.

 “It’s the right thing to do,” Acta said of housing the players in Arizona.
 “Our organization is top-notch.
 We could have easily just said, ‘Hey, go home, we’re closing everything down and this is what we’re doing.’
 Those kids could have been in a really tough spot just going back to Venezuela.”

-That plight is why Acta kind of shrugs off recent comments made by some big-league players about not wanting to sequester themselves in Arizona hotels for four months as part of MLB’s possible plan to resume the season entirely in Phoenix.
+That plight is why Acta kind of shrugs off recent comments made by some big-league players about not wanting to sequester themselves in Arizona hotels for four months as part of MLB’s possible plan to resume the season entirely in the Phoenix area.
 He understands their concerns, but …

 “Almost every single one of the Latin American players and the foreign players that come over here to the states, they go through all of that in the minor leagues,” he said.
 “In my case, when I signed and came over here, my daughter was just born and I spent about probably 15 summers in a row without even seeing my daughter, and I feel guilty that I probably wasn’t able to be around enough for her.
 It’s not that I wanted to; it’s the situation.”